licensee/licensee/README.md

 Because that's silly in the context of how software is developed today.
 You wouldn't put a copyright notice on each page of a book.
 Besides, it's a lot of work, as there's no standardized, cross-platform way to describe a project's license within a comment.

-Clearly checking the actual text into version control is definitive.
-Looking to a readme isn't great, but it's a popular convention, and easy enough to check if you want, so that's what this project does.
+Checking the actual text into version control is definitive, so that's what this project does.

-## Strict mode

-When no license file is found, Licensee will also look to Readmes for references to a license, a common shorthand convention.
-To disable this behavior, simply set `Licensee::STRICT = true`.

 ## Updating the licenses